waleed-ahady/urban-heat-risk-intelligence/docs/model_card.md

 They identify forecast daily heat conditions that are unusual relative to historical district/month climate patterns.

-## Intended use

-- Portfolio demonstration of production-oriented data science
-- Relative prioritization of districts for further review
-- Exploration of heat hazard and vulnerability drivers
-- Internal planning scenarios

 ## Out-of-scope use

 - Official emergency warnings